RuslanKain/rump-ec/README.md

 ### Description

-The collection and construction of this dataset were organized by the Queen's Telecommunications Research Lab (TRL) and led by Ruslan Kain, a Ph.D. student at TRL.
+The collection and construction of this dataset were organized by the Queen's Telecommunications Research Lab (TRL) and led by Ruslan Kain, a Ph.D. student at Queen's School of Computing.
 The dataset includes dynamic resource usage information associated with running edge-native applications on a set of four heterogeneous Single Board Computers.

 ### Experimental Setup